MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 A sorted range is a precondition of the use of `upper_bound` and where the ordering criterion is the same as specified by the comparison predicate.

-The range is not modified by `upper_bound`.
+The range isn't modified by `upper_bound`.

-The value types of the forward iterators need be less-than comparable to be ordered, so that, given two elements, it may be determined either that they are equivalent (in the sense that neither is less than the other) or that one is less than the other.
-This results in an ordering between the nonequivalent elements
+The value types of the forward iterators must be less-than comparable to be ordered.
+That is, given two elements, you can determine either that one is less than the other, or that they're equivalent.
+(Here, equivalent means that neither is less than the other.)
+This comparison results in an ordering between the nonequivalent elements.

 The complexity of the algorithm is logarithmic for random-access iterators and linear otherwise, with the number of steps proportional to (`last - first`).